Christmas cake is a British tradition in many homes, and I wanted to share my version today.

 Christmas Cake For The Holiday Season

-My dad loves his Christmas cake also known as a fruit cake and it just so happens that my sister makes them for Christmas as well.
+My dad loves his Christmas cake, also known as a fruit cake, and it just so happens that my sister makes them for Christmas.

 Like me, she does some baking on the side, with December and January being the busiest time of year.

-You can make this recipe as frugal as you like it or make it as expensive depending on the quality and type of ingredients that you buy.
+You can make this recipe as frugal as you like or make it as expensive, depending on the quality and type of ingredients you buy.

 What is a Christmas Cake, also known as Fruit Cake?

 A Christmas Cake is a popular seasonal tradition made in Britain and Scotland.

-The Christmas cake can take on many forms such as a light or dark cake.
+The Christmas cake can take many forms, such as light or dark.

 The shape of the Christmas cake can be round, oblong, and even rectangular, and you can choose to add alcohol or leave it out.

-Some people make a mini Christmas Cake as well to package up for friends and family as homemade edible gifts.
+Some make a mini Christmas cake to package up for friends and family as homemade edible gifts.

 The Christmas Cake is alcohol soaked in the Scottish tradition and topped with icing, glaze, marzipan, or left plain.

 You may also see the fruit cake decorated with leaves or fir trees to celebrate the holiday season.

-Today I’ve added leaf and berries to decorate the top of my cake.
+Today I’ve added leaves and berries to decorate the top of my cake.

 This year I am attempting my mum’s Christmas Cake recipe in hopes that it turns out just as delicious as I remember it.

 Christmas Cake ingredients such as the deep-flavoured spices and the cherries are all festive flavours of the holidays.

-If you want to keep your Christmas cake rich and moist don’t forget to layer the alcohol.
+To keep your Christmas cake rich and moist, don’t forget to layer the alcohol.